standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 * `Namespace` is the name of the namespace for your logical model (same as used before)
 * `Target` is the FHIR release version targeted for mapping elements in your logical model, one of the following values: FHIR_DSTU2, FHIR_STU_3, or FHIR_R4.
 Our mapping will be to FHIR_R4.
 Specifying the target also configures the CIMPL tool chain to generate R4 structure definitions.

-During mapping, we ask the following questions:
+While mapping, we ask the following questions:

-* Is there a FHIR resource that could be a good fit for our logical model entities?
+* Is there a FHIR resource that is a good fit for our logical model entities?
 * If yes, is there an equivalent FHIR attribute or extension for each of the properties in our logical model?
 * If there is an equivalent FHIR attribute then do the data types, cardinality constraints, and terminology bindings align?